 Competitions show all the (over-)sensitivities of micro schools but now in a public forum, with prizes.
-For they are showcases for teachers almost as much as for their students; while any performance that another teacher on the jury finds dissident in relation to their own is in danger of being marked down and then, literally, dismissed.
+They are showcases for teachers almost as much as for their students; while any performance that another teacher on the jury finds dissident in relation to their own is in danger of being marked down and then, literally, dismissed.
 At the same time, jury members may well wish to attract the most able among the excluded to join their class, adopt their memes, and win elsewhere.
 Wagner (2015, 182) reports an unsuccessful competitor being invited separately by four jury members to study with them in order to correct their perceived shortcomings, on which, incidentally, they all disagreed.
 And so competitors are playing (and teachers teaching) on a tightrope between a normativity so safe as to be bland and a distinctiveness so evident as to be lethal.
 As ever, the performer is caught in an impossible bind, leading to the cliché that only the most inoffensive survives to win in the final round (McCormick 2015, 96).
 Thus the tiny differences, which are all that differentiate the micro schools, are siphoned out through the competition filter, before the winners (or often, because they may be less bland, the runners-up) make it onto the concert-scene.

 Juries consist substantially of soloists who also teach; and until recently in some competitions, and still now in others, it is not unusual for a juror’s students to be competing and even to win. (‘In the competition I observed—and this is not exceptional—all the competitors who ended up as finalists were students of members of the jury’ (Wagner 2015, 67).)
 It is considered normal for entrants to arrange classes with jurors before a competition so that there is some interest in and familiarity with them when it comes to the event. (‘Among the ten laureates of competitions included in my study, nine were the disciples of at least one jury member’ (Wagner 2015, 180).)
 The same jurors tend to show up on different competition panels, offering several opportunities each season for their own students to be favoured.
 As one of Wagner’s participants reported, ‘the competition starts long before the opening ceremony’ (181).